 Ideal for primary care learning, the AFP Photo Quiz app presents physicians and other health care professionals with diagnosis challenges.
 App features include:

 - Ability to take Photo Quiz challenges offline

 - Optimized for viewing on iPad®, iPhone®, and Android devices

 - Get the full explanation of correct and incorrect answers

 AFP Journal App

-This app brings you a replica of the journal in an easy-to-use format for iPad®, iPhone®, and Android devices.
+This app brings you a replica of the journal in an easy-to-use format on your iPad®, iPhone®, Android device, or Kindle Fire.
 It is free to AAFP members and AFP subscribers.

 AFP By Topic App